wifwucite/esphome-ble-controller/README.md

 * Command channel (UTF-8 string, read-write):
 Allows to send commands to the ESP32 and receives answers back from it.
 A command is a string which consists of the name of the command and (possibly) arguments, separated by spaces.
-You can define your own custom commands in yaml as described above.
-A custom commmand consists of three parts: name, description (shown by help) and the `on_execute` automation that is executed when the command runs.
-A custom command can have arguments which are passed to the automation as a vector of strings named `arguments`.
+You can define your own custom commands in yaml as described below in detail.
 There are also some built-in commands, which are always available:
   * help [command]:
     Without argument, it lists all available commands.
 When the name of a command is given like in "help log-level" it displays a specific description for this command.